lavaeater/turbo-rocket-ultra/README.md

 So, what do we need for act one?
 Well, tons of fun stuff to implement:
 - [ ] Designed levels - how about a fudging overworld, mate?
 A larger map, like in Overcooked, perhaps?
+- [ ] Weapons as pickups
 - [ ] Zoom in, slightly, and perhaps implement line-of-sight for players?
+- [ ] Culling.
+Only draw stuff that is actually on-screen and visible?
+The visible part might have to wait
-- [ ] Weapons as pickups
+- [ ] Build blockades
 - [ ] Hand-to-hand combat
 - [ ] Molotov cocktails (grenades and area effect weapons)
 - [ ] More AI-mode-badges
 - [ ] Slower zombies at start of game
 - [ ] Enemies sprinkled out over the map from the start
 - [ ] New player sprites inspired by Death Road to Canada - I never do this, just hire an artist already

+##### Our first level
+What we

 ### Act two - in the thick of it